GhostLyrics/ipics2014-essay/essay.markdown

   *Amongst the fairly weak evidence law enforcement came up with, this one is strikingly irrelevant.
 The suspect had no link to the account in question.
 Being automatically tied to all sorts of electronic messaging systems of your former employers can't be a link that we think of as valid.
 The surfacing of a link to a pastebin containing a data dump does not make all users of a message board co-conspirators.*

 * Law enforcement cross checked dates of postings of videos on Youtube with the dates of corresponding tweets on the @[anonaustria][][^twitter-anonaustria] Twitter account.
-  *The immediate posting of this data on Twitter does not suggest that the poster is the same as the one of the dump.
+  *The immediate posting of this data on Twitter does not suggest that the poster of the tweet is the same as the poster of the dump.
 It only means that it was found to be of interest to the followers of said account by one or more of the people responsible for running said account.
 A re-post of a link does not signify approval or disapproval per se.*

 [anonaustria]: https://twitter.com/anonaustria